eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/visit/README.md

 # Setup

 VisIt does not use GPUs for accelerated rendering.
 You should load the daint-mc module and the VisIt module.
-Should you only have an allocation on the GPU partition, you may also use the `daint-gpu` module, but be aware that rendering will be software-based:
+Should you only have an allocation on the GPU partition, you may also use the `daint-gpu` module, but be aware that rendering willl be software-based:

 ```bash
 module load daint-mc